 5.4 In addition to the 26 main modifications considered by and supported by Cabinet in December 2016 and as further modified as above by the Inspector, a number of minor modifications were supported by Cabinet in December 2016.
-All modifications can be viewed appendix 4.
-The minor modifications address minor matters of consistency, typographical errors and updates to supporting text.
+All modifications considered by Cabinet at that time can be viewed in appendix The minor modifications address minor matters of consistency. typographical errors and updates to supporting text.
 These were also subject to public consultation in Jan- Feb 2017.
 The consultation responses are set out in appendix 2 and the Council's response to those responses are set out in appendix 3.
-With the exception of the representation from Magnox/Nuclear

-Decommissioning Authority, no changes to these minor modifications are proposed as a result of any public comments.
+With the exception of the representation from Magnox/Nuclear Decommissioning Authority, no changes to these minor modifications are proposed as a result of any public comments.

-- 5.5 Magnox/NDA responded to the public consultation in early 2017 to confirm their support for the modifications as a whole but requested that references to Radioactive Waste in the Plan be updated to refer to the latest published UK Strategies covering such waste as published in 2016.
+- 5.5 Magnox and the Nuclear Decommissioning Authority responded to the public consultation in early 2017 to confirm their support for the modifications as a whole but requested that references to Radioactive Waste in the Plan be updated to refer to the latest published UK Strategies covering such waste as published in 2016.
 The current references are based on older Strategies and the update proposed by Magnox would ensure the Plan is up to date and includes up to date information.
-The further modifications proposed are set out in full at the end of this report as Appendix 6. - 5.6 The Inspector cannot make recommendations in respect of these minor modifications, as they are not modifications that she considered necessary to ensure the soundness and lawfulness of the Plan.
-As these have been supported by Cabinet and remain relevant, if the Plan is recommended for adoption, it is recommended that these should be incorporated into the final version.
-With reference to the additional proposed minor modifications outlined above, it is recommended that cabinet support these as set out.
+The further minor modifications proposed are set out in full at the end of this report as Appendix 6. - 5.6 The Inspector cannot make recommendations in respect of these minor modifications, as they are not modifications that she considers necessary to ensure the soundness and lawfulness of the Plan.
+As these have been supported by Cabinet previously and remain relevant, in recommending the Plan for adoption, the Cabinet also recommends that they should be retained as set out at Appendix 6, and incorporated into the final version.